Cyfrin/moccasin/docs/source/core_concepts/wallet/config_keys.rst

 Configurating Keys
 ##################

-The preferred method for working with keys, is encrypting them with the :doc:`mox wallet <wallet>` command.
+The preferred method for working with keys, is encrypting them with the :doc:`mox wallet </core_concepts/wallet>` command.

 .. code-block:: toml